-This collaboration involves a self-organizing dan cross-functional teams with the end user and stakeholder.
-Once you implement Agile Method in product development, the team need to be ready with such things like adaptive planning, continual improvement and rapid flexible response to change.
-In other words, there’s no fix planning without getting feedback from the user itself.
+This collaboration involves self-organizing dan cross-functional teams with the end-user and stakeholder.
+Once you implement the Agile Method in product development, the team needs to be ready with such things as adaptive planning, continual improvement, and rapid flexible response to change.
+In other words, there’s no fixed planning without getting feedback from the user itself.

 The Agile product development process

 The Agile method is believed could give a faster and more accurate usable product for the end-user where the product development will be broken into small increments to avoid the amount of up-front planning and design.

 These increments will become a list of task that needs to be done in sprints and iterations involving cross-functional team working from every aspect of product development like planning, analysis, design, coding, unit testing, and acceptance testing.

 By the end of the iterations, the working product will be demonstrated to the stakeholders, allowing the product to adapt to changes quickly.
 The iterations’ goal is not to create a ready-to-market product but deliver an available release (with minimal bugs) at the end of each iteration.
 To have a fully functional product or a new feature, it sometimes needs multiple iterations.